Slice of Slices in Golang

-In Go language, Slice is a key data type that is powerful and flexible as compared to an array.
+In the Go language, a Slice is a key data type that is powerful and flexible as compared to an array.
 Slice is an abstraction over an array and overcomes limitations of arrays like getting a size dynamically or creating a sub-array of its own and hence much more convenient to use than traditional arrays.
-It is just like an array having an index value and length, but the size of the slice is resized they are not in fixed-size just like an array.
-Slices store elements on the only a similar type, different types of elements cannot be stored in the same slice.
+It is just like an array, having an index value and length, but the size of the slice is resized they are not in fixed-size just like an array.
+Slices only store elements of the same type, different types of elements cannot be stored in the same slice.

 A slice is formed by specifying two indices, a low and high bound, separated by a colon as illustrated below: